roboshoes/grunt-bake/README.md

 #### Inline attributes

 In addition to the file the bake anchor tag also allows for inline attributs which will override the content from the JSON file.
+_Note: Please note that the parsing of inline attributes requires double quotes in the definition as shown in the example_

 Same scenario as above.